 Before using Outfunnel, our customers were used to manually going into their CRM (such as Pipedrive), finding the relevant filter or segment, exporting the contacts as a .csv file, then importing it into their email tool (such as Mailchimp or HubSpot Marketing).
-It might take just a few minutes, but those few minutes add up week after week.
+It might take just a few minutes, but those few minutes of manual work add up week after week.

 4. Anxiety – what is it that your leads are worried about?
 The biggest worry for most users is “will this actually work?”
 Nobody wants to waste time and energy setting up a tool that doesn’t do what they want it to do.

 Potential customers will also want to know: is this a legitimate company?
 Will they be in 6 months time?
 Will my database be safe there?
 (This goes beyond just emails and blogposts – it’s the “product DNA” of the whole company.)